pranaysjha/basic-dcf/README.md

 # basic-dcf
-generates a 3-year DCF for a given ticker with the help of yfinance
+Generates a basic (AKA assumption-filled) discounted cash flow model for a given ticker with the help of yfinance